Your Local Specialist Travel Advisors For Custom Tours in Spain & Portugal

 More reviews >>

-Valencia, Spain's third city, is really enjoying its moment in the sun.
-Conde Nast Traveller writes about Valencia that it “has experienced a fresh sense of glamour and modernity in recent years”.
-The obvious place to explore that glamour is at the wild and wonderful City of Arts and Sciences designed by home-grown starchitect Santiago Calatrava which is every photographer’s and sci-fi fans dream.
+Valencia, Spain's third-largest city, is truly enjoying its moment in the sun.
+Conde Nast Traveller writes that Valencia “has experienced a fresh sense of glamour and modernity in recent years.”
+The obvious place to explore that glamour is at the wild and wonderful City of Arts and Sciences, designed by home-grown starchitect Santiago Calatrava, which is every photographer’s and sci-fi fan’s dream.

-Foodies will want to try horchata which is an almond-like drink made from a root called the tiger nut.
-And of course Valencia’s star dish paella.
-For a Michelin-style meal in Valencia city Quique Dacosta is the big name in this part of the world.
-He has three eateries in downtown Valencia: El Poblet, Mercatbar & Vuelve Carolina
+Foodies will want to try horchata, an almond-like drink made from a root called the tiger nut.
+And, of course, Valencia’s star dish, paella.
+For a Michelin-style meal in Valencia city, Quique Dacosta is the big name in this part of the world.
+He has three eateries in downtown Valencia: El Poblet, Mercatbar, and Vuelve Carolina.

-Culture vultures will want to visit IVAM – the museum that takes a look at the 20th century art movements including Popart and Abstract.
-Valencia city centre itself is a wonderful combination of Gothic, Romanesque and Renaissance influences and nowhere is that more evident than at the city’s cathedral.
-The staggeringly beautiful 15th century Gothic Silk Exchange which is still used for trading today is another must-see.
+Culture vultures will want to visit IVAM, the museum that showcases 20th-century art movements including Pop Art and Abstract.
+Valencia city center itself is a wonderful combination of Gothic, Romanesque, and Renaissance influences, and nowhere is that more evident than at the city’s cathedral.
+The staggeringly beautiful 15th-century Gothic Silk Exchange, which is still used for trading today, is another must-see.

-We also recommend a walk to the Turin Gardens.
-The 12-sectioned space was created when the river was diverted away from the city centre following the catastrophic flooding in 1957.
-Make your way to the Bioparc which is a savannah-like reserve featuring lions, giraffes, gorillas and elephants.
-Here you’ll also find the Botanic Gardens, the House Museum of local painter José Benlliure and one of our favourite sections – Gulliver Park – an excellent free attraction and great place to see Valencian families at play.
+We also recommend a walk to the Turia Gardens.
+The 12-sectioned space was created when the river was diverted away from the city center following catastrophic flooding in 1957.
+Make your way to the Bioparc, a savannah-like reserve featuring lions, giraffes, gorillas, and elephants.
+Here you’ll also find the Botanic Gardens, the House Museum of local painter José Benlliure, and one of our favorite sections – Gulliver Park – an excellent free attraction and great place to see Valencian families at play.

-Finally Valencia wouldn’t be Valencia without Las Fallas where giant figures made from paper, wax, wood and Styrofoam are burned ceremoniously.
-A year’s work of labour goes up in smoke every year from 15-19 March.
-Only in Spain!
+Finally, Valencia wouldn’t be Valencia without Las Fallas, where giant figures made from paper, wax, wood, and Styrofoam are burned ceremoniously.
+A year’s work of labor goes up in smoke every year from March 15-19.
+Spain truly is different!

 YOUR PERFECT TAILOR MADE TRIP STARTS HERE!